AdobeDocs/target-developers/src/pages/before-administer/models-api.md

 ![Step 3](assets/models-api-step-3.png)

-**QUESTION B**: Will the Body of the results show the FULL list of blocked features, or will it only display the features you just blocked, within that specific PUT request?
+**QUESTION C**: Will the Body of the Response of a blocklist request show the FULL list of blocked features, or will it only display the features you just blocked, within that specific PUT request?

 <InlineAlert variant="help" slots="header, text" />